Presanctified Liturgy: Wednesday in the 6th Week

 Glory… Both now… in the same tone and melody:

-who ineffably gavest birth to Christ the Savior;
+who gavest birth to Christ, the Drop Who by His compassions /

-and the divine consolation of my soul. /
+dry up the flux of my passions, /

 Prokimena and Old Testament Readings